Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>

 # 3. Code Concept of Preemptive Scheduling with Round Robin <br />
 The idea is basically the same as the first animation.
 Now, we add more detail (<b>registers</b> and <b>stack</b>) in the animation.
 We all know CPU use <b>registers</b> to store computing data or fetch computing data for temporary.
-When you are calculating some complicated math problem, you write down the value on sticky note (registers), when you read the equation and calculate the equation in your mind (CPU) and then write down the result back to the sticky note.
-While you are solving math problem, your Mom calls you, then you quickly write down the lastest calculation result (in registers) onto a paper (<b>stack</b>).
+When you are calculating some complicated math problem, you write down the value on a sticky note (registers), when you read the equation and calculate the equation in your mind (CPU) and then write down the result back to the sticky note.
+While you are solving a math problem, your Mom calls you, then you quickly write down the lastest calculation result (in registers) onto a paper (<b>stack</b>).
 You can now write down what your Mom tells you on the sticky note.
 After finishing the call, you can go back to solve your math problem by restoring what you left on the paper (stack) to the sticky note (registers) and keep going on.

-We explain the concept and some part of the code in this section.
-To make the code run successfully, please see the section 5.
+We explain the concept and some parts of the code in this section.
+To make the code run successfully, please see section 5.
 (Some code will be modified and put into some functions for better code management)

 <p align="center">
 <img src="/img/RoundRobbin_Stack.png" height="70%" width="70%">